jaimetur/PhotoMigrator/help/0-execution-instructions.md

    pip3 install -r requirements.txt
    ```

 ### 3.6.
+Edit the configuration file:

+Open `Config.ini` in any text editor and update it with your credentials and settings.

+> For more information, refer to [Configuration File](/help/config-file.md) .

-Run the main script to show the command line help:
+### 3.7.
+Run the Tool to show the command line help:
    ```
    python3 ./src/CloudPhotoMigrator.py -h
    ```